DeisData/unix-shell/session-2.md

 fmonth="2020-06"
 echo $fmonth

-# Loop through days to create data files and callibration files
+# Loop through days to create data files and calibration files
 for i in `seq -w 10 30`
 do
   # Define the filename